 - Category 2: Drugs that can be sold without a prescription but only at pharmacies.
 This means you will need to talk to a registered pharmacist to get the drug.

-What this tells us is that you can’t just wander into any pharmacy and purchase any medication.
-Instead, you have a couple of different options of where you can get your prescription drugs.
+This tells us that you can’t just wander into any pharmacy and purchase any medication.
+Instead, you have a couple of different options for where you can get your prescription drugs.

 Where do I purchase drugs in Hong Kong?